 - Ability to work collaboratively in identifying and solving problems to meet organizational objectives.

 Hotel and Restaurant Management is a comprehensive program that integrates principles of hotel and restaurant management with club, resort, meetings, and events management.
 The HRM program provides experiential educational opportunities in a wide variety of hospitality organizations through co-op or internships.
 A wide variety of minors although not required are available within the university to supplement the HRM Major.

 - Undergraduate Course Sequence [PDF]

 Students who have attended other colleges and universities may transfer credits to EMU.
 General education, business, and culinary courses will be evaluated when transcripts are submitted.
 The program coordinator evaluates hotel and restaurant management courses individually unless covered by an articulation agreement.
 For more information, contact Dr. Tierney McCleary, program coordinator, Hotel & Restaurant Management.

-To consult the current articulation agreements in place between EMU and other institutions, please visit EMU Community College Relations.
+To consult the current articulation agreements in place between EMU and other institutions, please visit Transfer Partnerships (formerly Community College Relations).

 As part of the Hotel and Restaurant Management Program, students have the opportunity to participate in study abroad trips through the university.
 The pictures below are from a recent HRM study abroad programs.

 The HRM club is a social, professional and fundraising group comprised of undergraduate and graduate students in the Hotel and Restaurant Management Program.